 - Among the most requested OTR products is EARTHMAX SR 30, which in the 20.5 R 25 size weighs 241.6 kg.
 It is ideal when using small and medium-sized loaders on dirt tracks.

 - The heaviest tire in the OTR range is the EARTHMAX SR 468 in the 40.00 R 57 size, a giant weighing fully 3,819.80 kg designed for rigid dump trucks, it is equipped with an All Steel structure which provides greater resistance to the casing and so against damaging attacks.
 Winning features of the EARTHMAX SR 468 are the special tread design and its compound, both created to limit the heat generated.
 The E-4 depth of the tread provides extreme resistance in highly challenging conditions.

-- BKT is recognized as one of the most important manufacturers of OTR in the world, thanks to the engagement with the widest possible range of sectors: agriculture, industry, earthmoving, mining, port activities, gardening and ATV.
+BKT is recognized as one of the most important manufacturers of OTR due to its engagement with a wide range of sectors including earthmoving and mining.
 Each tire is designed according to its use, therefore to the type of work done by the vehicle on which it will be mounted.
 Robustness, speed, self-cleaning, puncture resistance, these are just some of the characteristics required by those who buy a tire.

 Except for particular processes, such as quarry work, where it is still a fundamental parameter in evaluation, weight today is at the center of the development of new tires.
 For this reason, BKT is investing in research, so that technology supports the development of ever lighter tires.

 With a lighter tire, for example, rolling resistance would be reduced, with a consequent reduction in consumption and the related negative impact on the environment, not to mention the reduction in the costs of the materials used, both in terms of weight ranges and of the specific weight of the individual components.